 Anna Jenkins MSc MMACPPhysiotherapist & Pilates Instructor

-Anna qualified with a BSc (hons) in Physiotherapy at the University of Birmingham in 2002.
-She gained experience as a rotational physiotherapist for 3 years working in a variety of specialist areas within Oxford.
-She then spent a year working in New Zealand mostly in sports, before returning to the UK to do her sports masters.
-She gained distinction in a Masters in Advanced Sports Physiotherapy at University College London in 2007, also gaining membership of the Manipulation Association of Chartered Physiotherapists (MACP).
+Anna qualified with a BSc (hons) in Physiotherapy in 2002 and she gained experience as a rotational physiotherapist for 3 years working in a variety of specialist areas within Oxford.
+She gained distinction in a Masters in Advanced Sports Physiotherapy at University College London in 2007, also gaining membership of the Manipulation Association of Chartered Physiotherapists.
 Anna has worked in elite sport including working with the GB Olympic, U23 and Paralympic rowing teams, elite cyclists, runners and triathletes among other sports.
-Anna is currently physio to the Oxford University Boat Club (OUBC) and has worked with them for the last 5 seasons.
+Anna is currently physio to the Oxford University Boat Club (OUBC).
 Anna is a member of the Manipulation Association of Chartered Physiotherapists (MACP), the Acupuncture Association of Chartered Physiotherapists, and gained full certification as a pilates instructor under the Australian Physiotherapy and Pilates Institute (APPI).
-She has been teaching Pilates since 2007.

 Catherine graduated as a Physiotherapist in 1985 and has also completed a MSc in Exercise and Nutrition.
 Catherine worked in the NHS and then overseas for 16 years specialising in the related fields of neurology and musculoskeletal therapy.
 She has an excellent understanding of the complexities of human movement and how postural imbalances can occur and contribute to short-term or chronic injuries.
 Catherine also teaches yoga and is passionate about helping others live an active life and achieve their sporting and fitness goals.